andrew/ultimate-awesome/README.md

 - [fucking-awesome-python](https://github.com/trananhkma/fucking-awesome-python) - Awesome-python with :octocat: :star: and :fork_and_knife:.
 - [awesome-python-typing](https://github.com/typeddjango/awesome-python-typing) - Collection of awesome Python types, stubs, plugins, and tools to work with them.
 - [Awesome-pytorch-list-CNVersion](https://github.com/xavier-zy/Awesome-pytorch-list-CNVersion) - Awesome-pytorch-list 翻译工作进行中.
+- [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
 - [awesome-micropython](https://github.com/mcauser/awesome-micropython) - A curated list of awesome MicroPython libraries, frameworks, software and resources.
 - [awesome-yolo-object-detection](https://github.com/coderonion/awesome-yolo-object-detection) - 🚀🚀🚀 A collection of some awesome public YOLO object detection series projects and the related object detection datasets.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.
+- [CV-pretrained-model](https://github.com/balavenkatesh3322/CV-pretrained-model) - A collection of computer vision pre-trained models.
 - [awesome-flake8-extensions](https://github.com/DmytroLitvinov/awesome-flake8-extensions) - :octocat: A curated awesome list of flake8 extensions.
 Feel free to contribute! :mortar_board:.
 - [awesome-generative-ai-data-scientist](https://github.com/business-science/awesome-generative-ai-data-scientist) - A curated list of 100+ resources for building and deploying generative AI specifically focusing on helping you become a Generative AI Data Scientist with LLMs.
 - [awesome-agents](https://github.com/kyrolabs/awesome-agents) - 🤖 Awesome list of AI Agents.